Pink pepper is not a true pepper. It is the fruit of the Schinus molle plant, which is also known as allspice or Vietnamese pepper.

 The glycemic index of pink pepper is at 0, making it an excellent choice for a keto diet.

-The glycemic load is practically zero.
+The glycemic load is almost zero.